 To hold an event on one of our parks or open spaces read the conditions of hire listed below and complete the event enquiry form (DOC 148KB / 4 pages).

 Please return the form well in advance of the date of your event to allow us to process your application, even if you have not finalised all the details of your event.
-For any event enquiries, please contact the Parks and Open Spaces team.
+For any event enquiries, please contact the events team.

 To hold an event on our land you will need a hold a minimum of £5 million public liability insurance and have undertaken the relevant risk assessments and provide these documents to us.
 We may also require a site plan and an event management plan.